Robbie Robertson: 1974: Reunion with Bob Dylan

-1974–1975 (Shangri-La Studios, The Basement Tapes, and Northern Lights – Southern Cross)
+1974–1975: Shangri-La Studios

 Following the 1974 reunion tour with Bob Dylan, rock manager Elliot Roberts booked the Band with the recently reunited Crosby, Stills, Nash, and Young.
 On September 4, both artists played Wembley Stadium in London, appearing with Jesse Colin Young and Joni Mitchell.

-After moving to Malibu in 1973, Robertson and the Band had discovered a ranch in Malibu near Zuma Beach called "Shangri-La", and decided to lease the property.
-The main house on the property had originally been built by Lost Horizon (1937) actress Margo Albert, and the ranch had been the filming and stabling site for the Mister Ed television show in the 1960s.
-In the interim, the house had served as a high-class bordello.

-The album release of The Basement Tapes, credited to Bob Dylan and the Band, was the first album production that took place in the new studio.
-The album, produced by Robertson, featured a selection of tapes from the original 1967 Basement Tapes sessions with Dylan, as well as demos for tracks eventually recorded for Music From Big Pink album.
+After moving to Malibu in 1973, Robertson and the Band had discovered a ranch in Malibu near Zuma Beach called "Shangri-La" and decided to lease the property.
+The album release of The Basement Tapes (1975), credited to Bob Dylan and the Band, was the first album production that took place in the new studio at Shangri-La.
+The album, produced by Robertson, featured a selection of tapes from the original 1967 Basement Tapes sessions with Dylan, as well as demos for tracks eventually recorded for the Music From Big Pink album.
 Robertson cleaned up the tracks, and the album was released in July 1975.

-Shangri-La Studios proved to be a return to a clubhouse atmosphere that the Band had enjoyed previously at Big Pink, and in the spring of 1975, the group began work on Northern Lights – Southern Cross, their first release of original material in four years.
-One of the best known tracks on the album is "Acadian Driftwood", the first song with specifically Canadian subject material.
-Robertson was inspired to write "Acadian Driftwood" after seeing the documentary L'Acadie, l'Acadie (1971) on Canadian television while in Montreal.
-Two other notable tracks from that album are "It Makes No Difference" and "Ophelia".
+One of the best-known tracks on the Band's next album, Northern Lights – Southern Cross (1975), is "Acadian Driftwood", the Band's first song with specifically Canadian subject matter.
+Robertson was inspired to write "Acadian Driftwood" after seeing the 1971 documentary Acadia, Acadia (L'Acadie, L'Acadie?!?) on Canadian television while in Montreal.
 Northern Lights – Southern Cross was released on November 1, 1975.
-The album received generally positive reviews, and reached #26 on the Billboard charts, remaining in the Top 40 for five weeks.
+The album received generally positive reviews, and reached No. 26 on the Billboard charts, remaining on the Top 40 for five weeks.